-This page is a part of the general article dedicated to Music-Reading Problems.
-Here we will look specifically and uniquely at some of the most common problems that we might come up against in our reading of pitches (not rhythms).
+This is part of the general article dedicated to Music-Reading Problems.
+On this page we will look specifically and uniquely at some of the most common problems that we might come up against in our reading of pitches (not rhythms).

 PLAYING IN “STRANGE” KEYS